artur9010/charts/renterd/README.md

 - runs renterd as non-root user

 ## Changelog

+### 1.2.9
+- Removed CronJob for automatic faucet claim as it is not working for more than 2 months.
+- Upgraded `bitnami/mysql` chart to `11.1.17`

 ### 1.2.8
 - Added an env with worker id to autopilot pods to make it compatible with latest dev releases.